 Signs of a Gambling Problem

-Sometimes referred to as “compulsive gambling,” an addiction to gambling feels like an intense need to gamble, and addicts often don’t have the willpower to fight against this need.
+Sometimes referred to as “compulsive gambling,” addiction to gambling feels an intense need to gamble, and addicts often don’t have the willpower to fight against this need.
 It is not uncommon for an individual to be fully aware that an addiction exists and yet, have no control over when and how often he or she decides to gamble.

 The Diagnostic and Statistical Manual of Mental Disorders, which is a publication put together by health professionals regarding different diseases and disorders, suggests the following broad signs exist for individuals with a compulsive gambling problem: